Bhaag Beanie Bhaag

-Bhaag Beanie Bhaag is an Indian romantic comedy web series featuring Swara Bhasker in the lead role.
+Bhaag Beanie Bhaag is an Indian romantic comedy series featuring Swara Bhasker in the lead role.
 Directed by Abi Varghese, Debbie Rao and Ishaan Nair, it has Mona Ambegaonkar, Girish Kulkarni, stand-up comedians Varun Thakur and Ravi Patel in supporting roles.
-The direction of Ishaan Nair was critically panned and faced heavy criticism.
 It was released on Netflix on 4 December 2020.

 Premise

-Facing disapproving parents, a knotty love life and her own inner critic, an aspiring comic ditches her cushy but unsatisfying life to pursue stand-up.
+Facing disapproving parents, a knotty love life and her own inner critic, an aspiring comic ditches her cushy but unsatisfying life to pursue stand-up comedy.